 The Open Society Fellowship was founded in 2008 to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.
 The fellowship funds work that will enrich public understanding of those challenges and stimulate far-reaching and probing conversations within the Open Society Foundations and in the world.

-To apply, see the Open Society Fellowship guidelines.
+To submit a letter of inquiry, please see the Open Society Fellowship guidelines.